 Typical lifespan: The average lifespan of a dishwasher should be about 10 years.
 However, that doesn’t mean everyone will get a decade of bliss with their appliance.
 About 30% of all newly purchased dishwashers are likely to develop problems or break within the first five years.

 Cost to replace: The average cost, with installation, of a new dishwasher is $970.
-Low-end models average $370, while higher-end models can cost as much as $3,500 on average.
+Low-end models can run as little as $250, however, while high-end dishwashers can run over $2,000.

 Signs of wear and tear: Typical signs a dishwasher is in need of a little care include leaking, door-latching problems, dishes coming out spotty, or the machine making unusual noises, among other things.